DavidMoura07/origin-insurance/README.md

 ## Description

 This repository is node API using NestJs for a simple application that manager insurance packages.
-It includes one endpoint to indicate plans of insurance for those  categories: auto, disability, home, life.
+It includes one endpoint to indicate plans of insurance for those  categories: auto, disability, home and life.

 More about this application: